|

 “The trouble with duos is inevitably it becomes

 a competition,” explains Loggins.
-“It’s not just the
+“We were just kids in search

 continued ... |